-Emergency Dentist – Goodlettsville, TN
+Emergency Dentist Goodlettsville

-Emergency Dental Care Without the Wait
+Fast, Quality Dental Care Without the Wait

 At Goodlettsville Smiles, we treat dental emergencies all the time, and NONE of our urgent patients ever say, “Oh yeah, I totally knew it was going to happen!”
 Dental emergencies only pop up when you least expect them, and should you ever find yourself in the middle of one, know that Dr. McClain, your trusted emergency dentist in Goodlettsville, TN, and our dental team are ready to help.
-We do our best to see emergency patients the same day they call us so you can get the emergency dental care without the wait!
+We do our best to see emergency patients the same day they call us so you can get emergency dental care without the wait!
 Just give us a call, and we’ll work to see you and get you out of pain as soon as possible.

 Why Choose Goodlettsville Smiles for Emergency Dental Care?

-• Experienced & Compassionate Dental Team Focused on Your Wellbeing
+• Experienced & Compassionate Dental Team Focused on Your Well-Being

-• Same-Day Appointments Available for Emergency Patients
+• Same-Day Appointments Available for Emergency Dental Patients

 • Dental Insurance Welcome & Flexible Financing Available